mikaelsundell/jobman/README.md

 - Description: The type of the preset.
 Supported types  `file` and `command`.
 File presets accepts dropped files and command adds single command jobs without varying input files.
 Default is `file`.
 - Usage: Determines how the preset behaves in the interface, either allowing file drops or presenting a command-only option.

+`filter`
+- Description: Defines the file type filter for the preset.
+Use standard wildcard patterns like `*.*` for all files, or specific extensions such as `*.jpg;*.png;*.bmp` for common image formats.
+- Usage: Specifies which file types are accepted for drag-and-drop operations or when applying the preset.
+This helps limit the input to supported formats relevant to the preset’s purpose.

 ### Option fields

 `id`